infumap/infumap/docs/cli.md

 ### embed

 Rebuild per-user fragment vector databases from existing fragment artifacts without starting the web server.
 This command reads known items, embeds existing `fragments/*/*/fragments.jsonl` records with the configured text embedding service, builds `indexes/fragments.sqlite3.tmp`, validates it, and atomically replaces `indexes/fragments.sqlite3`.

+This is a manual indexing step.
+Run `extract pdf`, `extract image`, and `fragments` first when you want document/image-derived text included, then run `embed` to refresh semantic search.
+The web server does not currently update fragment vector indexes as items change.

 Options: